imarkonis/how_we_work/README.md

 * In general, we use a folder called "data" within each repository.
 * If data comes from another data source, we include the data source in a README.
 * Raw data is available in the corresponding GitHub repository unless file-size is too large (> 100MB).
-* When data file-size is too large, we store it in owncloud and include the link to the README file for reproducibility.
 * When storing raw data, always include metadata describing what is in the file and what the columns mean.
 Remember, we consider this data as read-only.
-* If we clean the data, we use a folder called "raw" or similar to differentiate original data from manipulated data easily.
+* If we pre-process the data, we use a folder called "raw" or similar to differentiate original data from manipulated data easily.
 * Some useful suggestions and ideas can be found in the [Cambridge Data Management Website](https://www.data.cam.ac.uk/data-management-guide/organising-your-data).

 ## Analysis

 * We do our data analysis in GitHub repositories to facilitate collaboration and sharing.
 * We use scripts to process data, make models, do analyses, and many others.
 In addition, we avoid spreadsheets, gis applications, or other software.
-* `R` is used by most team members and the `data.table`, `ggplot2` packages in specific.
+* `R` is used by most team members and the `tidyverse` packages in specific.
 Of course, other software/packages are welcome.
 * We try to comment a lot in our code.

 ## Results-Presentation

 * We aim to fully reproducible papers, like this [example](https://github.com/CenterForOpenScience/rpp/blob/master/README.md).
-* We publish git repositories through [Zenodo](https://zenodo.org/) upon publication of a manuscript.
+* We publish git repositories and our data through [Zenodo](https://zenodo.org/) upon publication of a manuscript.
 * Collaborative manuscripts are written either in [Overleaf](https://www.overleaf.com/) or [Google Drive](https://www.google.com/drive/).

 ## Guides and tutorials